Butter Crust Pie Shell

 For a double crust pie, add the filling and roll and place the top crust.
 Cut some slits to allow steam to escape, or get fancy and make a lattice top by cutting the top dough into strips and "weaving" them onto the pie.

-For a double-crust pie, make an egg wash by beating a tablespoon of milk or cream with an egg yolk.
+For a double-crust pie, make an egg wash by beating a tablespoon of milk or cream with a whole egg.
 Brush it on the top crust with a pastry brush.
 For a single-crust pie, glaze the edges and about halfway down the sides.

 Baked Pie Shell